7+ Best Podcast Software to Edit and Record Your Show (2023)

 - Free: The freemium plan only offers a Sticky player.

-- Business Class: $8 per month per user when billed annually.
+- Fusebo Pro: $15.83 per month per user when billed annually.

-A great application for podcasters who want to record straight from the smartphones (Free).
+An excellent application to record straight from one’s smartphone (Free).

-It also offers an Episode Builder to help you create episodes without any editing.
-You can also add transition effects and your listeners’ voice in your podcast to make the podcast more engaging.
+It also offers an Episode Builder to help you create episodes without editing.
+You can also add transition effects and listeners’ voices to make the podcast more engaging.
 Plus, Anchor lets you rearrange your segments as needed.

 Anchor also offers free podcast hosting, which is a bonus.